devgabrielcoman/nosce/README.rst

 	print(employee.name)
 	print(employee.period.startYear)

-And the result will be:
+And printing the result will be:

 .. code-block:: shell